d0tTino/DeepThought-ReThought/docs/ci.md

 # Continuous Integration

 This project uses GitHub Actions for its CI workflow.
-Jobs run on a self-hosted runner for heavy tasks like linting and tests.
-Lightweight checks still use GitHub-hosted runners.
+All jobs now run exclusively on a self-hosted runner, ensuring a consistent environment for linting, tests, and deployment tasks.
 Workflows are limited to the `main` and `develop` branches and old runs are cancelled automatically via GitHub's concurrency feature.

 ## Registering a Self-Hosted Runner